Top PHP MVC Frameworks for 2026: The CTO’s Guide to Building Scalable Offshore Teams

 • Developer satisfaction directly impacts retention

-• Hiring becomes easier when you can leverage the existing team for technical interviews
+• Hiring becomes easier when you can use the existing team for technical interviews

 • Knowledge transfer happens naturally within similar frameworks